ActiveThis profile is actively maintained

 About Golden Veroleum Liberia (GVL)

-Golden Veroleum Liberia (GVL) is Liberia's largest palm oil company and one of Liberia’s largest investors.
+Golden Veroleum Liberia GVL) is Liberia's largest palm oil company.
 GVL started its operations in Liberia in 2010, when it was granted a 65 year concession by the Liberian government.
-GVL's contract with the government allows it to convert 2,600 km2 of land into palm oil estate.
+GVL's contract with the government allows it to convert 2,600 kilometer of land into palm oil estate.
 The company is backed by the world second largest palm oil producer, Golden Agri-Resources (GAR), based in Singapore.